Frankenstein: Author's background

 Mary Shelley's mother, Mary Wollstonecraft, died from infection eleven days after giving birth to her.
 Shelley grew close to her father, William Godwin.
 Godwin hired a nurse, who briefly cared for her and her half-sister, before marrying his second wife, Mary Jane Clairmont, who did not like the close bond between Shelley and her father.
 The resulting friction caused Godwin to favour his other children.

 Shelley's father was a famous author of the time, and her education was of great importance to him, although it was not formal.
 Shelley grew up surrounded by her father's friends, writers, and persons of political importance, who often gathered at the family home.
 This inspired her authorship at an early age.
 Mary, at the age of sixteen, met Percy Bysshe Shelley (who later became her husband) while he was visiting her father.
 Godwin disapproved of the relationship between his daughter and an older, married man, so they fled to France along with her stepsister, Claire Clairmont.
 On 22 February 1815, Shelley gave birth prematurely to her first child, Clara, who died two weeks later.

 In the summer of 1816, Mary, Percy, and Claire took a trip to visit Claire's lover, Lord Byron, in Geneva.
 Poor weather conditions, more akin to winter, forced Byron and the visitors to stay indoors.
-To help pass the time, Byron suggested that he, Mary, Percy, and Byron's physician, John Polidori, have a competition to write the best ghost story while stuck indoors.
-Mary was 18 years old when she won the contest with her creation of Frankenstein.
+Byron suggested that he, Mary, Percy, and Byron's physician, John Polidori, each try writing a ghost story.
+Mary was 20 years old when her novel Frankenstein was published.

 Literary influences

 Shelley's work was heavily influenced by that of her parents.
-Her father was famous for Enquiry Concerning Political Justice and her mother famous for A Vindication of the Rights of Woman.
+Her father was famous for his 1793 book Enquiry Concerning Political Justice and her mother famous for the 1792 essay A Vindication of the Rights of Woman.
 Her father's novels also influenced her writing of Frankenstein.
-These novels included Things as They Are; or, The Adventures of Caleb Williams, St. Leon, and Fleetwood.
+These novels included Things as They Are; or, The Adventures of Caleb Williams (1794), St. Leon, and Fleetwood.
 All of these books were set in Switzerland, similar to the setting in Frankenstein.
 Some major themes of social affections and the renewal of life that appear in Shelley's novel stem from these works she had in her possession.
 Other literary influences that appear in Frankenstein are Pygmalion et Galatée by Madame de Genlis, and Ovid, with the use of individuals identifying the problems with society.
 Ovid also inspires the use of Prometheus in the book's subtitle.